 Similar to the dimensions of the Big Crown (7924), the Black Bay’s large stainless steel crown measures about 7.95 mm in diameter.
 And there are no crown guards, a nod to both the 7922, 7923 and 7924.
 A blue anodized aluminum tube sits in between the crown and the case.
 The crown features a double locking system to ensure water-resistance.
 It is engraved with the Tudor rose emblem and polished.
 Operating the crown is very easy to do and one of the advantages of its oversized design.
 To my surprise, even though the crown is large, I did not find it protruding into my wrist whatsoever.

 Just like its predecessors, the Black Bay uses a movement from ETA, as opposed to an in-house movement (such as what is used in Rolexes for instance).
-The advantage to this is clearly a much more accessible price point.
+The advantage of this is clearly a much more accessible price point.
 And ultimately, this watch is more about the design than what is underneath.

 Not to say what is underneath is bad as Tudor used a top grade ETA 2824-2, which is a robust and reliable workhorse.
 It’s a 25 jewel automatic that beats at 4Hz (28,800 vph), has hacking seconds and a 38-hour power reserve.
 The mainplate and bridges are decorated with a perlage finish and the Tudor-signed rotor is decorated with Geneva stripes.